Claws (film)

 Claws is a 1977 U.S. horror-thriller film.
 Released soon after the highly successful Jaws, Claws attempted to translate the man-meets-deadly-animal theme to Alaska.

 Plot summary

-A mature male grizzly bear, enjoying the tactical advantage of being at home in the Alaskan mountains, is stalked and wounded — but not killed — by illegal poachers.
-The bear, now in possession of a revenge motive, goes to war against human beings.
-The death/wounding toll includes a logger, campers, hikers, hunters, a juvenile Boy Scout, and the local sheriff.
+A mature male grizzly bear living Alaskan mountains is stalked and wounded — but not killed — by poachers.
+The bear then goes to war on humans.
+Casualties include a logger, campers, hikers, hunters, a juvenile Boy Scout, and the local sheriff.
 With the backing of Alaska Forest Commissioner Ben Jones, master hunter Jason Monroe must find and kill the deadly animal.
-In so doing he is aided by sidekick Native Alaskan Henry, and is challenged by love rival Howard.
+He is aided by Native Alaskan Henry, and is challenged by romantic rival Howard.